 Setting the Digital Economy Ablaze

 The CDEC platform has been launched largely without documentation, targetting, in effect, the time-rich part of the developer demographic – those who can spare a day or two, without that additional documentation or support, to explore how the Platform works and why they should engage with it.
 Early release is certainly a useful first step.
-But there is more to starting a blaze than setting firelighters: you need to do so in such a way that it catches and spreads rapidly.
+But there is more to igniting the than setting firelighters: you need to do so in such a way that it catches and spreads rapidly.

 In practice, the vast majority of developers in the Digital Economy are more time-strapped, typically having not only busy work schedules but also, as research shows, significant home commitments.